zaskan/demos.utils/README.md

 - operator: install oeprators in OpenShift
 - gitea: deploy and configure a gitea instance and clone initial repositories
 - kubeconfig: create a kubeconfig file in ansible navigator containers
+- aap_ocp: create and configure aap in ocp

 TODO: review and describe servicenow and velero_backup roles